Case study: Vittorio Lavioso

 What are the timescales like for completing your research?

 I first heard about Doximity in January in a colleague’s presentation.
 Then, after discussions with the team, I carried out my first piece of in-depth research.
-In May, we went on an investment trip to the US and met the Chief Strategy Officer and Co-founder of Doximity.
+In May, we went on an investment trip to the US and met the chief strategy officer and co-founder of Doximity.
 I also attended a conference in San Diego where I was able to learn about trends in the sector and speak to healthcare professionals about their challenges.
-Then, after gathering more opinions from fund managers around our investment floor, and another meeting with my team, the decision was made to take a position in Doximity.
+Then, after gathering more opinions from fund managers around our investment floor and another meeting with my team, the investment managers decided to take a position in Doximity.

 What kind of support did you receive?

 The people here are always willing to carve out time for you, no matter how senior they are.
-Last year when we were all working remotely, lots of companies were coming to market and it was a really busy time for everyone in the firm.
+During lockdown, when we were all working remotely, lots of companies were coming to market and it was a really busy time for everyone in the firm.
 Despite this, when I asked for weekly catchups with the partners and senior managers who lead my team, they found the time.
-Everyone at the firm sees you as an investment and they spend time supporting your development and increasing your understanding of the role.
+Everyone at the firm sees you as an investment, and they spend time supporting your development and increasing your understanding of the role.

 How did you balance your research project with the other responsibilities of your role?